 Nick McDonald realised he wasn't cut out for working for other people during a decade-long stint in the UK, and in 2004 started trading stocks, forex and futures on his own account.

-By 2006 he had founded Trade With Precision, a business that trains people how to trade on financial markets.
-And because it was largely based online, with a global client base, he decided it was time to relocate to New Zealand with his family.
+By 2006 he had founded Trade With Precision, a business training people how to trade on financial markets.
+Because it was largely based online, with a global client base, he decided it was time to relocate to New Zealand with his family.

 "He pulled together what, in my opinion, has been the best business conference we've had in Tauranga in the 10 years I've been here," said chamber board member Steven Farrant, who chairs the Small Business Tauranga steering committee.